 Sjómannagarður park and museum

-The population of Hellissandur and the small village next to it, Rif, which we are going to explore next, is now combined at around 544.
+The population of Hellissandur and the small village next to it, Rif, which we will explore next, is now combined at approximately 544.

 Hellissandur Village & the Maritime Museum in the Fishermen's Garden